 As someone who loves air travel, I’m usually quite excited by the prospect of trying a new airline for the first time.
 I also especially appreciate the chance to fly with airlines from interesting parts of the world, and furthermore, I always get a kick out of flying fifth-freedom routes (i.e., a flight between two countries operated by an airline from a third country).

 Naturally then, on this particular evening, I was thrilled to tick off all three boxes by flying with Ethiopian Airlines between the largest cities of Argentina and Brazil on my way to Iguazu Falls.
+This flight was booked as part of an Aeroplan Mini-RTW to South America for a total of 150,000 miles.

 I boarded through the door behind the business class cabin, turning left to arrive at my home for the next two hours.
 Ethiopian Airlines’s markets its business class cabin as “Cloud Nine”, which on the Boeing 787 consists of 24 forward-facing seats arranged across four rows in a 2-2-2 configuration.